halizadehn/PPE/README.md

 - **CKE:** This approach combines a collaborative filter (CF) module with knowledge embeddings of items derived from TransR.

 - **NFM** This method is a state-of-the-art neural network-based factorization model.
-The code is available at https://github.com/hexiangnan/neural_factorization_machine.
+The code is available at <a href="https://github.com/hexiangnan/neural_factorization_machine">https://github.com/hexiangnan/neural_factorization_machine</a>.

 - **BPRMF** Bayesian Personalized Ranking is a widely used collaborative filtering method that only considers the user-item interactions, without utilizing any external knowledge about the users or items.